 A large part of the balance sheet consists of the revaluation of assets, liabilities and derivatives.
-As such revaluations vary constantly and cannot therefore be linked to the maturity of the financial instruments, they are presented under a separate a.
-Analysis of assets
+As such revaluations vary constantly and cannot therefore be linked to the maturity of the financial instruments, they are presented under a separate column.